It All Begins With Your Decision To Be The Star In The Crowd

 Here’s how to do that:

 Find 2–3 job descriptions for your target role.
-Identify the common responsibilities and match them to your own experience.
+Identify the typical responsibilities and match them to your own experience.

 For each bullet point under your work experience, briefly explain the tasks you carried out, how you did them, and the resulting accomplishments.

 Organise your CV so your most relevant experience stands out.
-For example, if the job emphasises project management ability, make sure your experience managing projects is one of the first things the recruiter sees.
+For example, if the job emphasises project management ability, ensure your experience managing projects is one of the first things the recruiter sees.

 2. Listing Responsibilities without Achievements

-It’s not enough to simply list what you were responsible for—show what you achieved.
-Take note of the following questions for example: Did you oversee a marketing campaign?
+It’s not enough to list what you were responsible for; show what you achieved.
+Take note of the following questions: Did you oversee a marketing campaign?

 How much did you increase engagement or sales during that campaign?
 Did you manage product development?
 What innovations or features did you introduce, and how did they impact user satisfaction or company growth?

-As a useful format for your CV bullets, follow this:
+As a helpful format for your CV bullets, follow this:

 “Accomplished X, using (or by or through) doing Y, that resulted in Z”